ShriranjaniSriraman/assignment-backend/README.md

     * the total count of persisted products
     * the products on the requested page

-Some additional requirements on the created service:
-* The created solution has to build without errors with the command "dotnet build"
-* The created solution should be executing without errors with the command "dotnet run"
-* The service has to be production ready, so make sure its correctness is verified

-Some additonal notes:
-* Feel free to use whatever persistence layer and database you want, just make sure you add some details on how to run the solution in this file
-* Feel free to use whatever code editor you want
-* We expect you spend a maximum of about 2 hours on this.
-If you can't do everything in this time space then please provide pseudo code showing how you would implement the missing features.
-* Feel free to provide pseudo code for any additional improvements!

 Solution:

 --1) Please run the below scripts in SQL server